 Valerie graduated from the University of Missouri – Columbia with a bachelors degree in Psychology.
 Since then she has been raising her two children.
 During their school years, she did a lot of volunteering on field trips and in the classrooms at their schools.
 They are grown now, and she is excited to be working with small children again.
 She enjoys watching the excitement on children’s faces when they learn something new.
 She knows how crucial the early years are for development and how important it is to make children feel loved and accepted.
 In her spare time, Valerie likes to read, travel, see shows at the Muny, and spend time with her daughter, son, dog, and cat.

-The Parent Association contributes generously to provide Spanish lessons from Spanish Clubhouse for our 3 to 5 year olds.
+The Parent Association contributes generously to provide Spanish lessons and Nature on the Move for our 3 to 5 year olds.

 We invite all parents to attend meetings.
 Children are welcome, too.
 It’s a great way to meet and connect with other preschool parents.